-Volunteers needed to work on a one-to-one basis with a young people who are aging-out of the foster care system and would benefit by having the guidance of a caring adult or adult care-team.
+One Volunteer needed to work on a one-to-one basis with a young person who is aging-out of the foster care system and would benefit by having the guidance of a caring adult.
 No previous mentoring experience required.
 We will train you.
-It is important that you have reasonable access to the Forked River, NJ area.
+It is important that you have reasonable access to the Atlantic City, NJ area.
 Even though this experience is virtual now, when the health crisis is over we would like you to be able to meet with the youth in person so geographic proximity is important.

 When young people age-out of foster care, they frequently spiral downward into homelessness, incarceration, or death.
 They are easy prey for human trafficking, domestic violence and worse.
 Only 3% of foster alumni graduate college.
 We're changing that with our unique mentoring program.
 Join our team and help us save a life.